pgEdge/pgedge/README.md

 ![# pgEdge Distributed Postgres](img/pgedge-dp-banner.png)

-Our Distributed Postgres runs nicely on bare metal, vm's, & containers, but...  perhaps you are asking yourself, "What are the [supported extensions](supported-extensions.md)?" or "What does the [changelog](changelog.md) look like?"
+Our Distributed Postgres runs by default in a sandbox & nicely on vm's, containers or metal.
+Take a look at the community [extensions](supported-extensions.md) we support or peruse our [changes](changelog.md) for a complete list of current improvements and fixes.

-You can try our [cloud developer edition](https://www.pgedge.com/get-started/cloud) for free and be running a global managed cluster in < 90s (and get a free tshirt)
+You can also try our [cloud](https://www.pgedge.com/get-started/cloud) developer edition for free and be running a global managed cluster in < 90s (and get a free tshirt).

 ## To install our latest stable open source binaries: